URCF/urcf_workshops/_sources/intro_picotte/interactive.md

     workshop, the `--account=workshopprj` argument, as `workshopprj` is temporary and only works during the workshop.
 Replace `workshopprj` with the name of your research group's project for job submission, which should be in the email you got confirming your Picotte account's creation.
+Typically this is your PI's last name or name of your lab, followed by `freeprj`.
+E.g. if your PI is Sara Zhang, you should typically use `zhangfreeprj`.